Science and religion share a tumultuous history.

 The birth of theology as a discipline signaled an interest in the objective study of God in the state of scientific discovery during this time.

+This context provided a nonbelligerent atmosphere for theology to achieve its purpose.
 Mirroring the evolution of the relationship between science and religion, theology transformed from a scientific discipline involved in the investigation of God and nature to one completely devoid of science, preoccupied with the pursuit of truth through scripture and the study of religion.

 During the Renaissance, theologies function coincided with that of the relationship of science and religion in natural philosophy.

+The trinity of these concepts comprised the unique confluence of this period.
 The Renaissance distinguished itself by creating an atmosphere amicable to the confluence of religion, science, and theology.

 The harmony of these three ideas, although short lived, made possible the growth and emergence of each as independent entities.